Guest Blog: Interview with Spotted Dragon from the Poptropica Creators

 2. Who do you think is the most underrated character?
 Overrated?

-In terms of characters, I’ll probably have to go with the agreed-upon .
+In terms of overrated characters, I’ll probably have to go with the agreed-upon Dr. Hare.
 I love him to death, don’t get me wrong, but it is true that he always has the spotlight.
 Some other iconic characters might want the chance to shine!
 And luckily, I don’t think I’m making any enemies by saying that.
-Although and perhaps are gaining that overrated status these days as well.
+Although Amelia and Rumpelstiltskin perhaps are gaining that overrated status these days as well.

 Illustration by Criaha